DiamondLightSource/Savu/doc/source/reference/plugin_documentation/plugins/reconstructions/tomopy_recon.rst

             description: Not an option.
             default: None

-        centre_pad:
-            visibility: hidden
-            dtype: "[int,bool]"
-            description: Not an option.
-            default: "False"

-        outer_pad:
+        log:
             visibility: intermediate
-            dtype: "[bool,int,float]"
-            description: Pad the sinogram width to fill the reconstructed volume for asthetic purposes.
-Choose from True (defaults to sqrt(2)), False or float <= 2.1.
-            warning: This will increase the size of the data and the time to compute the reconstruction.
-Only available for selected algorithms and will be ignored otherwise.
-            default: "False"
-            dependency:
-                algorithm:
-                    FP_CUDA
-                    FBP_CUDA
-                    BP_CUDA
-                    FP
-                    FBP
-                    BP

-        log:
-            visibility: advanced
             dtype: bool
             description:
-                summary: Take the log of the data before reconstruction (true or false).
+                summary: Option to take the log of the data before reconstruction.
-                verbose: Should be set to false if PaganinFilter is set beforehand
+                verbose: Should be set to false if you use PaganinFilter
             default: "True"
-            example: Set to True to take the log of the data before reconstruction
+            example: Set to True to take the log of the data before reconstruction.

         preview:
-            visibility: advanced
+            visibility: intermediate
             dtype: preview
             description: A slice list of required frames.
             default: "[]"
-            example: "[angle, detectorZ, detectorY], where detectorZ is the vertical coordinate, detectorY is the horizontal coordinate."

         force_zero:
             visibility: intermediate
             dtype: "[list[float,float],list[None,None]]"
             description: Set any values in the reconstructed image outside of this range to zero.
             default: "['None', 'None']"
-            example: "[0,1]"
+            example: "[0, 1]"

         ratio:
             visibility: intermediate
             dtype: float
             description: Ratio of the masks diameter in pixels to the smallest edge size along given axis.
             default: "0.95"
-            example: "Is this a proper name for this parameter?
-Would mask_diameter or mask_circle be more accurate?"

         log_func:
             visibility: advanced